Supermagnum/SuperKoch/README.md

 Realistic mode example: Adds signal fading,static,QRM and white noise to imitate more "realistic conditions", as Hannes Matuschek Kochmorse has it.
 It is available at: https://github.com/hmatuschek/kochmorse .
-Kochmorse does have a CW detector, but it can't be used to input characters during learning how to receive Morse and it seems not to support winkeyer interfaces.

 Morse alphabets that should be used : Primarly International, but the possibility to add regional extras like the Norwegian Æ Ø and Å. Those extras should be possible to add to the characters learned with a option in settings.